fjp/fjp.github.io/collections/_posts/localization/2019-03-15-monte-carlo-localization.md

     title: "Iteration 39"
 ---

-This post is a summary of the Udacity Lab on localization using [Monte Carlo Localization](https://en.wikipedia.org/wiki/Monte_Carlo_localization) (MCL).
+This post is a summary of the [Udacity Robotics Nanodegree Lab](https://eu.udacity.com/course/robotics-software-engineer--nd209) on localization using [Monte Carlo Localization](https://en.wikipedia.org/wiki/Monte_Carlo_localization) (MCL).
 The Udacity repo can be found [here](https://github.com/udacity/RoboND-MCL-Lab)

 To follow this tutorial, clone the repo to a folder of your choice.